They will have no fear of bad news; their hearts are steadfast, trusting in the LORD. (Psalm 112:27)

 Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God — children born not of natural descent, nor of human decision or a husband’s will, but born of God.
 (John 1:12-13).

-Accept this personal invitation from Pastor Tommy.
+Accept this personal invitation from Pastor Sam.
 “We are so glad you found us and hope you will join us for Sunday worship!”

 Don’t be influenced by surveys.
 The answer for your life is in front of you.
 All of us at BCBC hope you will accept this invitation to joint us this Sunday morning at 11 am and learn more about our beautiful Savior and about Christ’s promise for you.